python/cpython/Doc/library/os.rst

    For :func:`execle`, :func:`execlpe`, :func:`execve`, and :func:`execvpe` (note
-   that these all end in "e"), the *env* parameter must be a mapping which is used to define the environment variables for the new process; the :func:`execl`, :func:`execlp`, :func:`execv`, and :func:`execvp` all cause the new process to inherit the environment of the current process.
+   that these all end in "e"), the *env* parameter must be a mapping which is used to define the environment variables for the new process (these are used instead of the current process' environment); the functions :func:`execl`, :func:`execlp`, :func:`execv`, and :func:`execvp` all cause the new process to inherit the environment of the current process.
 Availability: Macintosh, Unix, Windows.